"Semana Santa (Easter) in the Copper Canyon"

 Meals included: BLD

-AM: Free to enjoy a leisurely breakfast, with time after to perhaps hike up nearby rock formations.
+AM: Free to enjoy a leisurely breakfast, with time after for a short hike near the hotel if you wish.

 On arrival, transfer to the Hotel Mansion Serrano, your home away from home in the Copper Canyon.